juychen/juychen.github.io/docs/4_Batch/BatchJob.md

 ---

-In this section, we will learn to creat Batch jobs trough the AWS Batch website.
-However, since it would take long to finish an KB job.
-We just try to test whether KB is correctally configured in our created container in the present section.
+In this section, we will learn to create Batch jobs through the AWS Batch website.
+However, since it would take a long tim to finish a KB job.
+We just try to test whether KB is correctly configured in our created container in the present section.

 ## Create a job definition
-In the previous steps we created resources needed to run AWS Batch jobs.
-Now we can creat a job in the AWS console
+In the previous steps, we created the resources needed to run AWS Batch jobs.
+Now we can create a job in the AWS console

-Create an AWS Batch Environment at: [https://console.aws.amazon.com/batch/home#job-definition](https://console.aws.amazon.com/batch/home#job-definition).
+Create an AWS Batch Environment at [https://console.aws.amazon.com/batch/home#job-definition](https://console.aws.amazon.com/batch/home#job-definition).

 - Select "Job Definition" on the left panel
-- Select "Create" to creat a new job definition
+- Select "Create" to create a new job definition

 ![Image](../../src/img/Batch/Batch-job1.jpg)

-- Enter a name for you definition such as "touch-kb-definition-userxxx"
+- Enter a name for your definition such as "touch-kb-definition-userxxx"
 - Select "EC2" in the Platform type

 ![Image](../../src/img/Batch/Batch-job2.jpg)